kyleighk/MBIO_630_FINAL_project/MBIO630_Kuball_IndividualProject.md

 the summer of 2020.
 Waikiki, for instance, most likely saw a drop in the number of people since most surfing tourism tends to frequent Canoes and Queens breaks.
-Closer to the west of Waikiki, the surfer population likely increased at local breaks like Tracks.
+Closer to the west of Waikiki, the surfer population likely increased at local town breaks like Bowls and Rockpiles.
 West side and north shore breaks probably increased since more local traffic is seen there.

 While 2020 saw an enormous decrease in the number of tourists, the following summer, there was a boom in the number of people visiting the